 Anatomic Pathologists examine tissue or cells removed from the patient's body, either surgically or in less-invasive procedures such as needle biopsies, for microscopic evidence of cancer and other diseases; or, in the case of forensic pathologists, to determine the cause of the patient's death in an autopsy.

 The Anatomic Pathology Laboratories are located on the main campus.
-Dr. Barry R. DeYoung is the Medical Director of Anatomic Pathology.
+Dr. Michael B. Cohen is the Interim Medical Director of Anatomic Pathology.
 Please see the individual listings for the directors and managers of each laboratory.

 The Surgical Pathology section provides comprehensive diagnostic services to patients across the full spectrum of healthcare within the context of an academic medical center with robust educational and investigational programs.
 The division houses expertise in all subspecialty areas, with specific emphasis in dermatopathology, bone and soft tissue pathology, head and neck pathology, gastro-intestinal pathology, neuropathology, and breast pathology.
 The roughly ten pathologists comprising the section are dedicated physicians who strive to provide optimum patient care in a resource conscious manner.
 The section offers and is pleased to provide consultative services to other laboratories and physicians, both regionally and nationally.
 Providing service to the only Comprehensive Cancer Center in Western North Carolina, our physicians can be a valuable resource and are experienced in ensuring appropriate diagnosis and care in ever increasingly complex cancer cases.